arashl1364/BFMediate/README.md

 BF
 ```

-The above analysis shows that the Bayes factor converges already with a sample size of 2000 from the posterior.
+The above analysis shows that Monte-Carlo based estimates of Bayes stabilize already with posterior samples of size 2000.
+However, this is a somewhat optimistic estimate because it is based on randomly drawn 2000 posterior draws from a larger posterior sample.
+An alternative assessment is based on batch estimates and their stability across different batch sizes.